ankur-gupta/async/docs/generators/yield-from.md

 our basic solution in `generate_red_blue_refactored_basic`, we would have to write a lot of code such as the one shown in [PEP 380](https://www.python.org/dev/peps/pep-0380/#formal-semantics).

+!!! success "`yield from` still makes a generator function"
+    As you may have noticed, a function containing a syntactically reachable `yield from` is still a generator function (which is an extended, not a simple function).
+The same [rules](/generators/mechanics-by-examples/) apply as that for `yield`.

 ## `yield from` is a QoL improvement
 If you review [PEP 380](https://www.python.org/dev/peps/pep-0380/#formal-semantics), you'll find that `yield from` is semantically equivalent to a small snippet of regular python code that